 Limited monthly monitoring of water quality in the Waikato River began in 1980, with a more comprehensive programme beginning in 1987.
-We now sample at 10 sites along its length (view a map of monitoring sites (external link) ).
-Analysis of these records indicates how water quality has changed (table 1).
+We now sample at 10 sites along its length.
+See a map of our monitoring sites.
+Analysis of these records indicates how water quality has changed.

 Table 1 shows the changes in several water quality measures during the 25-year period between 1992 and 2016.
 Overall, 21 per cent of water quality measures improved at individual sites, and 14 per cent deteriorated.

 The records of temperature and dissolved oxygen have generally remained broadly stable.

 Trends show an improvement in total phosphorus and chlorophyll a overall, with less algae in the river, particularly its lower reaches.
 But turbidity has shown some deterioration.

 Levels of total nitrogen increased at several sites along the river, probably as a result of land use changes over recent decades.
 The overall rate of increase over the past 25 years was about 1 per cent per year.
 Pressures from wastewaters have generally decreased over recent years, but agricultural land use has continued to intensify.

 As the region continues to grow and develop, putting pressure on the river's catchment, careful management is needed to maintain and improve the quality of the Waikato River.